 This manual describes the policies and procedures of the Department of Pharmaceutical Sciences graduate programs.
 The Department offers programs leading to the M.S. or Ph.D. degree.
-M.S. degree programs follow the Plan A (research) approach outlined in the Graduate Bulletin (www.grad.uconn.edu).
+M.S. degree programs follow either the Plan A (thesis) or Plan B (non-thesis) approach outlined in the Graduate Bulletin found online at The Graduate School (uconn.edu).
 The graduate programs of the Department are represented by three areas of concentration: Medicinal Chemistry, Pharmaceutics, and Pharmacology and Toxicology.
 The Graduate Affairs Committee coordinates the efforts of the three areas of concentration.

 Now that you have become a graduate student the major question you should ask is, "How do I go about obtaining my graduate degree?"
 That question is answered in the University of Connecticut Graduate Catalog, which contains the rules and regulations concerning graduate education at the University.
 It is your responsibility to obtain a copy of, and to read, the University of Connecticut Graduate Catalog, and to be aware of all the graduate requirements and their respective deadlines.
-This manual is prepared to supplement the Graduate Catalog and to explain in detail the policies of the Departmental graduate program.
+This manual is prepared to supplement the Graduate Catalog and to explain in detail specific policies related to the Department of Pharmaceutical Sciences graduate program.
+If policies differ between this handbook and the UConn graduate school, students should defer to the graduate school policy and inform the Department of the discrepancy.

-Graduate degrees granted in our program require that you demonstrate proficiency in: 1) the basic concepts of the discipline in which you are enrolled, 2) graduate course work, and 3) the conduct of original research.
-Demonstration of proficiency in the basic concepts of your discipline is accomplished by successful completion of the Qualifying/General Exam Sequence (Section IV).
+Graduate degrees granted in our program require that the student demonstrate proficiency in: 1) the basic concepts of the respective discipline 2) graduate course work, and 3) the conduct of original research.
+Demonstration of proficiency in the basic concepts of your discipline is accomplished by successful completion of the Qualifying/General Exam Sequence (Section V).
 The graduate course work you must successfully complete includes both required (core curricula) courses as well as elective courses which are selected on the basis of your research interests.
-Your major advisor and advisory committee (Section II), as well as the Graduate School must approve your selection of courses for your graduate program.
-This is accomplished through submission of a Plan of Study to the Graduate School (Section III).
+Your major advisor and advisory committee (Section III), as well as the Graduate School must approve your selection of courses for your graduate program.
+This is accomplished through submission of a Plan of Study to the Graduate School (Section IV).
 Your major advisor and advisory committee also oversee the design and progress of the research project that you must complete as part of the requirements for your degree.
-This is accomplished via the Thesis Defense at the masters level (Section V) or by completion of a Dissertation Proposal and Dissertation Defense at the doctoral level (Section V).
+This is accomplished via the Thesis Defense at the masters level (Section VI) or by completion of a Dissertation Proposal and Dissertation Defense at the doctoral level (Section VI).

-Since the advisory committee plays a critical role in all stages of your graduate study, you are strongly encouraged to select an advisory committee at the earliest possible date, but no later than the end of your first year in residence.
+Since the advisory committee plays a critical role in all stages of your graduate study, you are strongly encouraged to select an advisory committee at the earliest possible date, but no later than the end of your second year in the program.
 This is necessary to expedite timely completion of the Plan of Study and the Dissertation Proposal.
 Completion of the research component of your education will generally be the "rate-limiting" determinant of your date of graduation.
 Thus, you should begin your research at the earliest possible date rather than waiting until most of your course requirements are completed.